Stock-Trading/.github/profile/README.md

 # .github

-Stoct Trading is a protfolio/training project where we, Piotr Grochowiecki [@piotrgrochowiecki](https://github.com/piotrgrochowiecki) and Weronika Konior (Weronika.KoniorX@gmail.com), learn about event driven architecture by building working system.
+Stock Trading is a protfolio/training project where we, Piotr Grochowiecki [@piotrgrochowiecki](https://github.com/piotrgrochowiecki) and Weronika Konior (Weronika.KoniorX@gmail.com), learn about event driven architecture by building working system.

 Topic of the project is stock trading.